Brupez/Text-Adventure-Game/README.md

 Simply start the game executing in your **CMD** or in your **Code Editor**.

-An very simple exercise to use if and else statements.
+A very simple exercise to use if and else statements.

 ENJOY! :)